 Note: This post contains affiliate links, which means I may receive commission if you make a purchase using the links.
 See my full disclaimer.

 About half of the caravan parks within Mackay are pet-friendly, so double check in advance if the park you are wanting to stay at accepts pets.
 We stayed at the Mycow Bakers Creek Caravan Park on the southern side of the city.
 As well as a great camp kitchen and riverside area, there’s also a fenced dog exercise area.

 Another great dog-friendly option is the Bucasia Beachfront Caravan Resort.
 Located at the southern end of Bucasia Beach, it’s a great spot for on-leash walks with your pup on the beach, plus in walking distance of the off-leash dog exercise area.
-There’s also a pet minding service on site.

 If a motel room is more your style, the Alara Motor Inn in West Mackay has pet-friendly rooms.
 A four-star rated motel with a licensed restaurant onsite, both small and medium sized dogs are allowed, with other pets considered by prior arrangement.
 Double check any rules and fees, and make sure you select a pet-friendly room option.